Welcome to the anti-trans outrage factory

 Usual data housekeeping points:

-the usual caveats about how Google processes pages with shoddy HTML that show unrelated stubs and therefore are captured in the index by accident, the majority of this analysis will focus on major media outlets whose appearance in the dataset can be relied upon to reflect an accurate positive hit.
+Given all the usual caveats about how Google processes pages with shoddy HTML that show unrelated stubs and therefore are captured in the index by accident, the majority of this analysis will focus on major media outlets whose appearance in the dataset can be relied upon to reflect an accurate positive hit.
 The design of the scraper uses multiple variables to account for idiosyncrasies in how Google returns news items from the index.
 Analyses therefore avoid combining regions and/or keywords, and to avoid artificially inflating the data. distinct() functions are used at points to filter out duplicates and near-duplicates.